-Letters / Postcards Home - Postcards will be sent home reinforcing the positive achievement for parents/carers to share in their youngster's success.
-Letters may also be sent home by SMT expressing teachers' concern regarding behaviour or work output.
+Letters Home - Letters will be sent home reinforcing the positive achievement for parents/carers to share in their youngster's success.
+Letters may also be sent home by Senior Management Team expressing teachers' concern regarding behaviour or work output.

 The discretionary use of Special Treats - Special treats or rewards are available as a very effective approach to rewarding positive individual (or group) behaviour.
 Staff need to be mindful of the students health and dietary needs when rewarding with sweets.
 It is important to have special rewards to use when the group is working well or which the group can work towards.
 Staff are able to take groups out during the day for special day trips to motivate a group and reward them at the same time.
-All special treats or trips need to be authorized by the LG prior to implementation.
+All special treats or trips need to be authorised by the Senior Management Team prior to implementation.

-Special Group Activities - These may be for individual classes, LCUs or year groups and are primarily to reward positive behaviour and improvement.
+Special Group Activities - These may be for individual classes, Hubs or year groups and are primarily to reward positive behaviour and improvement.

-Residential Trips - Goldwyn school runs residential activity trips, which are organized and managed by Learning Community Unit staff and teaching staff.
-Students are encouraged to take responsibility for their behaviour and effort in work to 'earn' places on these residential trips.
+Residential Trips - Goldwyn school runs residential activity trips, which are organized and managed by Hub and teaching staff.
+Students are encouraged to take responsibility for their behaviour and effort in work to 'earn' places on these residential trips. \\